-27. 1 The parties acknowledge that during negotiations which resulted in this agreement, each had the unlimited right and opportunity to make demands and proposals with respect to any subject or matter not removed by law from the area of collective bargaining and that the understandings and agreements arrived at by the parties after the exercise of that right and opportunity are set forth in this agreement.
+- 27.1 The parties acknowledge that during negotiations which resulted in this agreement, each had the unlimited right and opportunity to make demands and proposals with respect to any subject or matter not removed by law from the area of collective bargaining and that the understandings and agreements arrived at by the parties after the exercise of that right and opportunity are set forth in this agreement.
 Therefore, the Public Employer and the Union, for the duration of this agreement, each voluntarily and unqualifiedly waives the right, and each agrees that the other shall not be obligated to bargain collectively with respect to any subject or matter not specifically referred to, or covered in this agreement even though such subjects or matters may not have been within the knowledge or contemplation of either or both of the parties at the same time they negotiated or signed this agreement.
-This article shall not be construed to in any way restrict parties from commencing negotiations under the applicable law on any succeeding agreement to take effect upon termination of this agreement.

-27.2 This agreement, upon approval and ratification, unless otherwise provided, shall become effective October 1, 1992, and shall remain in effect through September 30, 1995.
-The Union may reopen Wages, (Article 14), and three (3) other Articles of its choice in 1993 and 1994.
-The Employer may repopen four (4) Articles of its choice in 1993 and 1994.
+This article shall not be construed to in any way restrict parties from commencing negotiations under the applicable law on any succeeding agreement to take effect upon termination of this agreement. - 27.2 This agreement, upon approval and ratification, unless otherwise provided, shall become effective October 1, 1995, and shall remain in effect through September 30, 1998.
+The Union may reopen Wages, (Article 14), and three (3) other Articles of its choice in 1996 and 1997.
+The Employer may reopen four (4) Articles of its choice in 1996 and 1997. - 27.3 Negotiations shall begin no later that March 1st of each year.
+This agreement shall remain in full force and be effective during the periods of re-negotiations.